WenbinZhu/TritonMQ/README.md

 1. Consumers can subscribe to some topics and get the messages related to the topics.
 We plan to use the push model for consumers, namely, brokers push messages to consumers instead of consumers poll from brokers.
 The push model is better for our project because all the messages are in-memory, and the broker should deliver and purge the messages as soon as possible to save memory space.
 2. We plan to first develop a one-to-all semantics for consumers: a message will be sent to all consumers (e.g. a chat room application), we can add a one-to-one semantics (a message is sent to any and only one consumer who subscribed to the topic) later if time allows.
-3. On start up, the consumer will register itself to Zookeeper.
+3. Upon subscribing, the consumer will register itself to Zookeeper.
 Each consumer is also associated with an offset registry, indicating the last consumed offset in a topic.
 4. A new consumer should only be able to receive new messages produced after it joins.
 5. We provide a semantics that the a consumer receives the messages of a topic in a strictly identical order as in the brokers.
 So the broker will advance the offset only when a consumer acknowledges a message.